lewagon/data-engineering-setup/_partials/ubuntu_ansible_part2.md

 ### Ansible Playbook 2

-We'll be using a second **ansible** playbook to further configure your Virtual Machine.
+We'll be using a second **Ansible** playbook to further configure your Virtual Machine.

 Start by downloading the ansible playbook: